Skip to content

-Receiving inheritance can be an emotional process, and if what you are inheriting comes from Spain, there are lots of other things to consider.
-Spanish inheritance tax laws can be difficult to negotiate, especially for non-residents inheriting assets from Spain or planning to pass on wealth to loved ones.
-If you’re a UK citizen who falls into this bracket, it’s essential to understand how Spanish inheritance tax might apply to your situation.
+Inheritance tax rules in Spain can be complex to understand, especially for non-residents inheriting assets or planning to pass on wealth to family members.
+If you’re a UK national who falls into this bracket, it’s essential to understand how Spanish inheritance tax might apply to your situation.

-To set you on the right path, we’ve gathered some essential information and provided helpful insights about Spanish inheritance tax rules and how they may impact your estate as a non-resident.
-However, tax laws can be intricate and frequently change, so take the time to consult a qualified tax professional to ensure you can make an informed decision tailored to your circumstances.
+We’ve gathered some helpful insights about Spanish inheritance tax rules and how they may impact your estate.
+However, tax laws can be difficult to work through and often change.
+Take the time to consult a qualified tax professional to ensure you can make an informed decision tailored to your circumstances.

-Inheritance tax—known as IHT in the UK and sometimes called “death tax”—is a tax paid to the state on the property, possessions, savings, investments, and pensions a person inherits from a deceased relative.
-Most countries, including Spain, have their own inheritance tax system with different rules, rates, and reliefs.
+Inheritance tax (IHT) is a tax paid to the state on the property, possessions, savings, investments and pensions that individuals inherit.
+Most countries, including Spain, have their own inheritance tax system with different rules, rates and reliefs.

-While the Spanish Government follows the rules established by Spain’s Inheritance and Gift Tax Act, each region has the autonomy to modify the tax rates and reliefs that apply to their territory.
+While the Inheritance and Gift Tax Act sets the overall framework of the Spanish inheritance tax, each region has the authority to adjust the tax rates and reliefs that apply within its own territory.

 Who needs to pay Spanish inheritance tax?

-Inheritance tax in Spain applies to residents and non-residents who inherit assets there.
-The tax liability depends on the residency status of the deceased and their beneficiaries, as well as the location of the asset.
+Inheritance tax in Spain applies to residents and non-residents, who inherit assets there.
+The tax liability depends on the residency status of the deceased and their beneficiaries, as well as the location of the assets.

 Three key considerations:1

-- Non-residents are obliged to pay Spanish inheritance tax only on assets located within Spain.
+1. Non-residents have to pay Spanish inheritance tax only on assets located in Spain.

-- In contrast to the UK, the obligation to pay inheritance tax in Spain lies with the person receiving the inheritance, not the estate itself.
+2. In contrast to the UK, the obligation to pay inheritance tax in Spain lies with the person receiving the inheritance rather than on the estate itself.

-- The law applies to both Spanish nationals and expats, including those from the UK, provided they are residing in Spain at the time of death.
+3. The tax law applies to both Spanish nationals and expats, provided they are residing in Spain at the time of death.

 What is the rate of inheritance tax in Spain?